Last updated 11 April 2023

 As it happens, though, one of the most memorable Gabriel Byrne appearances in 2018 was in real life.
 In February of that year, in a lovely ceremony, he was awarded the Irish Film and Television Academy Lifetime Achievement Award for his contribution to Irish cinema.
 His heartfelt acceptance speech is memorable because he speaks so eloquently about his own experience as a struggling artist, and he offers sound advice to those following in his footsteps.

 The original text of this biography is from Fancast.
-It has been edited beyond all recognition and brought up-to-date by Stella. heart
+Those early paragraphs have been edited beyond all recognition and brought up-to-date by Stella. heart